 The Royal Australian Mint (Mint) has adopted a Fraud Control Policy in line with the Commonwealth Fraud Control Framework 2017.
 Our aim is to reflect best practice in identifying and controlling our fraud risks.

 Fraud is defined as “dishonestly obtaining a benefit, or causing a loss, by deception or other means”.
 The Mint is committed to protecting its assets and resources from any attempt, either by members of the public, contractors, sub-contractors, agents, intermediaries or its own employees to commit fraud.

 This policy is designed to protect public money and property, protect the integrity, security and reputation of the Mint and maintain a high level of service to the community consistent with good governance.

 This is to be achieved by:

-- The training of all employees and relevant contractors in fraud awareness and specialised training of employees involved in fraud control activites; and
+- the training of all employees and relevant contractors in fraud awareness and specialised training of employees involved in fraud control activities; and

-The Mint actively seeks to raise awareness of fraud control among staff and to foster and maintain the highest standards of ethical behaviour by compliance with the Guidelines on Official Conduct for Commonwealth Public Servants, Public Service Act 1999 - APS Values and APS Code of Conduct and Mint Values.
+The Mint actively seeks to raise awareness of fraud control among staff, to foster and maintain the highest standards of ethical behaviour by compliance with the Public Service Act 1999, the APS Values and Code of Conduct and the Mint Values.

-The Commonwealth Government, its agencies and in particular its employees, act as protectors of the public purse.
-The community has, rightly, an expectation that Commonwealth employees acknowledge and fulfil their responsibility to protect public money and property.
+The community rightly has an expectation that Commonwealth employees will acknowledge and fulfil their responsibility to protect public money and property.
 The Mint and all Mint employees actively support the policies and procedures in relation to fraud control.